PanosKolyvakis/SnippingTool-to-GPT-4/READme.md

 For a permanent setup, add this line to your ~/.zshrc or ~/.bash_profile and run source on the respective file or restart your terminal.

 ### Step 4: Automator Service
 Save the provided Automator workflow as a Quick Action on your Mac.
+Check Screenshot file for help.

 ### Step 5: Keyboard Shortcut
 Bind the Quick Action to a keyboard shortcut in System Preferences: